 Welcome to the EXTEND Study

-The healthy insulin-producing beta cells that you have left when you are first diagnosed with type 1 diabetes are precious.
+The healthy insulin-producing beta cells that remain when one is first diagnosed with type 1 diabetes are precious.
 The aim of the EXTEND Study is to test whether a therapy called tocilizumab (Actemra®) can stop the immune system from attacking these remaining beta cells and possibly extend the ability to naturally produce insulin.
 Currently there are no approved treatments that are able to do this.

 About the Investigational Study Drug